 Among the three Alfred I. duPont Columbia Journalism Awards for Investigative Reporting, judges described his Gulf War report about the censorship of religious services for U.S. soldiers “as the story every other news organization missed.”

-During his broadcast news career, Riggs covered the White House, Capitol Hill, The Pentagon, New York State Legislature, and the Texas Legislature.
+During his broadcast news career, Riggs covered the White House, Capitol Hill, The Pentagon, The State Department, the New York State Legislature, and the Texas Legislature.

-He reported from the “eye of the storm” at the scene of breaking news stories of historical proportions, including the mass murder at a Luby’s Cafeteria in Texas, the 51-day Branch Davidian siege in Waco, the Oklahoma City bombing, the siege by the Republic of Texas separatists, and three wars.
+He reported from the “eye of the storm” of major breaking news stories, including the mass murder at the Luby’s Cafeteria in Texas, the 51-day Branch Davidian siege in Waco, the Oklahoma City bombing, the standoff with the Republic of Texas separatists, and numerous natural disasters.

 His reports appeared on WFAA-TV Channel 8 News, KTVT-TV CBS-11, CBS Evening News, CBS 60 Minutes, ABC Nightline, CNN, and ESPN.